jaanga/lib/md/showdown-test.md

-## Additional Markdown Features dor Tables Found on GitHub Only
+## Additional Markdown Features for Tables Found on GitHub Only

-_Clickable checkboxes_
+_Clickable checkboxes - or maybe not..._
 - [ ] thing1
 - [x] thing2